 Additionally, the rise of social media and the influence of wedding trends have made traditional Romanian attire more accessible and visible.
 Brides are increasingly sharing their wedding experiences online, highlighting the beauty and uniqueness of their heritage.
 This visibility encourages others to embrace traditional attire, resulting in a renewed appreciation for the craftsmanship and artistry behind these garments.

-As a result, modern Romanian brides are confidently wearing traditional dresses, incorporating them into ceremonies, and inspiring a new generation to cherish and preserve their cultural traditions while celebrating love in their own unique way.
+As a result, modern Romanian brides are confidently wearing traditional dresses, incorporating them into ceremonies, and inspiring a new generation to cherish their cultural traditions and Romanian fashion while celebrating love in their own unique way.

 See Also Romanian Costumes